finddx/FINDCov19TrackerData/README.md

 the nominator and the denominator.
 E.g., to calculate tests per capita for a continent, a country is only used if it reports both test and population data.

+The [codebook](https://github.com/finddx/shinyfind/blob/main/inst/codebook/codebook_extended.csv) provides a detailed description of how each variable is calculated.

 ## Workflow Description